mitodl/handbook/delivering/release-process/webapp-release-process.md

 ### Individual Engineer

-As an engineer you have responsibilities to ensure the work you've done is reliably delivered to production:
+As an engineer you have responsibilities to ensure the work you've done is reliably released into production:

 - Before your code is merged:
   - Coordinate with DevOps on having configuration in place both on RC and production for your changes _before_ it gets merged so that releases are not held up.
 - After your code is merged:
-  - When the changes have been deployed on RC, verify your changes with a round of functional testing.
+  - When the changes have been deployed on RC, verify your changes via functional testing and obtain acceptance from any necessary stakeholders.
 - After your code is released:
-  - Perform smoke testing of the functionality if it is prudent and won't disrupt other users.
+  - Perform smoke testing of the functionality if it won't interfere with other application users.

 ### Engineering Team

-Collectively the team members who have made changes are responsible for coordinating the release to production:
+Collectively, the team members who have made changes are responsible for coordinating the release to production:

-- The team members who have changes in the release candidate are responsible for verifying their changes:
+- The team members who have changes to the main branch are responsible for verifying their changes:
   - The release candidate PR will contain a checklist of the included changes by commit message.
   - Each engineer should:
-    - Perform a functional test of their changes
+    - Perform a functional test of their changes.
-    - Check off their boxes as an indicator that they have done so and their changes are good to go to production.
+    - If testing is successful, the engineer should check the box next to the associated PR in the release-candidate PR.
-    - If there is a bug or regression discovered, that should be communicated
+    - Any bug or regression discovered during testing should be communicated.
-- When all changes in the release candidate have been verified by the team, the engineer who has been designated Release Manager releases it to production.
+- When all changes in the release candidate have been verified by the team (all checkboxes have been checked), the engineer who has been designated Release Manager releases it to production.
-  - The Release Manager should periodically check back to ensure the changes went out.
+  - The Release Manager should monitor the release and application logs to ensure no errors are occurring.
   - If the release failed, the Release Manager should investigate, communicating with other team members who are more informed about the problem area.

 ## Release Lifecycle